Medicare while traveling

-With a middle schooler at home, retirement remains a few years away for me.
+Retirement remains a few years away for me.
 Still, I am looking forward to when the schedule may be a little less hectic and there’s more free time to travel and explore.
-(And with cell coverage and internet access I will still be serving clients like you, perhaps with a laptop by the poolside. 😎)

-And since I’ll be over 65 when William finishes school I, too, will be wondering how my Medicare coverage will work while traveling outside of New York or the US.
+And I will be wondering how my Medicare will work while traveling outside of New York or the US.
 So what are your options today?

 Option 1: Let’s start with Original Medicare